-To reach the spring-fed water grotto, you need to walk through a 450-meter tunnel.
+To reach the spring-fed water cave, you must walk through a 450-meter tunnel.
 It’s called Saint Barbara Tunnel and was built in 1987.
 You’ll be led into a thermal spring cave by blue lights.
 The springs repeatedly gush from the rock, throughout the day and night with a temperature of 36.5 °C, oozing out 8,000 liters of water every minute.

 There is also a small thermal water faucet with 36.5 degrees water.
 Outside, you’ll find some samples of the pipes they used to get thermal water to Bad Ragaz from Tamina Spring.